 root_cert, it’s just a pointer).
 Then you add a definition

 Insert the contents of the root certificate directly via copy-paste or

 Easiest method, as root:

 With the direct embed method, you don’t need to point to the root certificate file or keep it around at all.

 Needless to say,

-is what the automated tools would have made anyway,
+of it is what the automated tools would have made anyway, so there’s no

 I can’t remember what I had to do with the client cert, probably added using the Chrome/Firefox certificate managers.